-The Fund generally uses prices provided by an independent pricing service on the valuation date as the primary basis for the fair value determinations for CLO investments.
-These prices are non-binding, indicative, and may not be determinative of fair value.
-Each price is evaluated by the Board in conjunction with additional information compiled by the Adviser, including performance and covenant compliance.
+- (1) The Fund generally uses non-binding indicative bid prices ("NBIB") provided by an independent pricing service or broker on the valuation date as the primary basis for the fair value determinations for CLO debt investments.
+These prices are non-binding, and may not be determinative of fair value.
+Each price is evaluated by the Board in conjunction with additional information compiled by the Adviser, including performance and covenant compliance information as provided by the respective CLO's independent trustee. - (2) Weighted averages are calculated based on fair value of investments. - (3) The impact on fair value measurement of an increase in each unobservable input is in isolation.